amgauthier1992/codecampfinder-client/README.md

 <!-- [https://codecampfinder.vercel.app/](https://codecampfinder.vercel.app/) -->

-To check out the app, you can use the demo account prior to creating an actual account.
+To check out the app, you can use the demo account below or create your own account.

 #### Demo Account Details